-Section C. Enclosure Air Leakage Test (ENV20a)
+Section C. Enclosure Air Leakage Test (ENV20b)

-Enter the Time Average Period used on the manometer during the test.
+Enter the time average period used on the manometer during the test.
 Must be at least 10 seconds.

 Select the type of test being performed: Pressurization (air blowing into house) or depressurization (air blowing out of house).

 Enter the pre-test baseline enclosure pressure.
-This is the reading on the manual manometer with no fans turned on.
+This is the reading on the automatic manometer with no fans turned on.

-This field is automatically calculated.
-This is the enclosure pressure target value the enclosure needs to achieve during the test.

-Enter the unadjusted enclosure pressure measured.
-This value is read from the manual manometer during the test.
+Enter the induced enclosure pressure from the automatic manometer.

-This field is automatically calculated.
-This value is the difference of the unadjusted enclosure pressure measured and the pre-test baseline enclosure pressure.
 The goal is to achieve 50 ± 3 Pa.

 This field is automatically calculated.
 This field determines if the pressure achieved is acceptable to proceed with the enclosure air leakage test.

-Enter the measured nominal fan flow at above fan pressure from the manometer that corresponds to the induced enclosure pressure difference.
+Enter the measured nominal CFM50 from the automatic manometer.

-This field is automatically calculated.
-The induced enclosure pressure difference is converted to a nominal airflow at 50 Pa.

 Section D. Altitude and Temperature Correction